 It is possible to create community within an organization, even a business; much like servant leaders can build groups in any context, servant leaders can leverage groups into community.

 I’ve had the privilege of building one community in my business setting, formed to handle breakdowns in satisfaction among people in our organization.
-From the forming stages of complaining, they now have turned into an problem-solving group.
+From the forming stages of complaining, they now have turned into a problem-solving group.
 The satisfaction of seeing individual growth and healing has more than outweighed the effort required.
-This deserves a post later.
+This deserves a post later See the narrative here.

 Servant Leaders as Focusers